Day of All Saints

 A haunted hero.
 His missing bride.
 Ghosts everywhere.
 In this elegantly-structured, suspenseful, and affecting novella, Patricia Grace King displays her great gifts as a writer: sharp prose, vivid setting across two cultures, and a profound empathy for the dispossessed, the forgotten, and the dreamers.

---Christopher Castellani, author of A Kiss for Magdalena and All This Talk of Love
+--Christopher Castellani, author of Leading Men and All This Talk of Love

 In Day of All Saints Patricia Grace King has crafted a heartbreaking, sensual tale, steeped in the rich details and characters of Guatemala, a part of the world rarely visited in North American writing.